Adopted November 25, 2013

 Section 1.4 Purpose

 The nature of the business or purposes to be conducted or promoted by the ODP is to engage in any lawful act or activity for which corporations that are organized not for profit may be organized under the General Corporation Law of Delaware.
-The primary purpose of the ODP (collectively, “the Purpose”) is to (a) advance the creation, evolution, promotion, and support of an open source software defined network software platform (“Platform”), (b) support and maintain the strategic framework of the Platform through the technologies made available by the organization to make the Platform a success, (c) support and maintain policies set by the Board, (d) promote such Platform worldwide; and (e) undertake such other activities as may from time to time be appropriate to further the purposes and achieve the goals set forth above.
+The primary purpose of the ODP (collectively, “the Purpose”) is to (a) advance the creation, evolution, promotion, and support of an open source software defined network and network functions virtualization software platform (“Platform”), (b) support and maintain the strategic framework of the Platform through the technologies made available by the organization to make the Platform a success, (c) support and maintain policies set by the Board, (d) promote such Platform worldwide; and (e) undertake such other activities as may from time to time be appropriate to further the purposes and achieve the goals set forth above.
 The ODP will promote the Platform as the preferred software defined network ("SDN") platform.
 Subject to Section 13.3, Members are expected to support the design, development, or application of hardware or software products that will implement the Platform.
 In furtherance of these efforts, the ODP shall seek to solicit the participation of all interested parties on a fair, equitable and open basis.